 - Sign up as a coach at https://www.khanacademy.org/donors-choose and invite your students to join your Khan Academy class.
 Help them complete the Intro to JS course by March 17, 2015.

 - In April, we’ll tally up the number of students you helped complete the course, and we’ll email you a DonorsChoose.org gift code equal to $100 per student (so if you help 15 students, you’ll receive a $1,500 gift code).

 - We’ll also include a wrap-up survey for your students.
-When we analyze the results of that survey, if 10 or more of the students you helped self identified as part of groups traditionally underrepresented in computer science (girls, or Latino or Black boys), we’ll send you an additional $1,000 gift code as a thank you.
+When we analyze the results of that survey, if 10 or more of the students you helped self identified as part of groups traditionally underrepresented in computer science (girls, or boys who identify as Black, African American, or Latino), we’ll send you an additional $1,000 gift code as a thank you.

 Why is Google funding these rewards?